 Roseland Cottage, Gothic Revival residence in Woodstock, Connecticut.

-Roseland Cottage is a single-family house in Carpenter Gothic style located in Woodstock, Connecticut, featuring pink-painted walls and pointed arch windows.
-The structure displays ornamental wooden trim and decorative details throughout its exterior and interior.
+Roseland Cottage is a single-family house in Carpenter Gothic style in Woodstock, Connecticut, with pink-painted walls and pointed arch windows typical of the style.
+The property also includes formal gardens and a carriage barn that are part of the grounds.

 The community of curious travelers